-The Advisory Board Members of Australian Professional Skills Institute
+The Industry Advisory Board Members of Australian Professional Skills Institute

-Australian Professional Skills Institute has leading academics and industry experts on their advisory board.
-The advisory board members help to view the Institute’s operation with a fresh eye and enhance the capability and credibility of the Institute.
+Australian Professional Skills Institute has leading academics and industry experts on their industry advisory board.

 Australian Professional Skills Institute’s Advisory Board members are: